Grasruts/static/README.md

-# Static
+# capistrano scm static

-Static is a plugin for capistrano scm to deploy static sites.
+It is a plugin for capistrano scm to deploy static sites.

 # Installation

-`gem static`
+Add this to your gem file

+`gem 'capistrano-scm-static', '~> 0.0.2', require: false`

 ## deploy.rb